A Variational Formulation of Accelerated Optimization on Riemannian Manifolds: Introduction

-In the past few years, there has been some effort to derive accelerated optimization algorithms in the Riemannian manifold setting \cite{alimisis2020,Alimisis2020-1,Sra2016, Sra2018, Liu2017}.
-In \cite{alimisis2020}, a second order ODE was proposed as the continuous-time limit of a Riemannian accelerated algorithm, and it was shown that the objective function $f(x(t))$ converges to its optimal value at a rate of $\mathcal{O}(1/t^2)$ along solutions of this ODE, generalizing the Euclidean result obtained in \cite{SuBoCa16} to the Riemannian manifold setting.
+In the past few years, there has been some effort to derive accelerated optimization algorithms in the Riemannian manifold setting \cite{alimisis2020,Alimisis2020-1,Sra2016, Sra2018, Sra2020, Liu2017}.
+In \cite{alimisis2020}, a second-order ODE was proposed as the continuous-time limit of a Riemannian accelerated algorithm, and it was shown that the objective function $f(x(t))$ converges to its optimal value at a rate of $\mathcal{O}(1/t^2)$ along solutions of this ODE, generalizing the Euclidean result obtained in \cite{SuBoCa16} to the Riemannian manifold setting.

 In this paper, we show that in continuous time, the convergence rate of $f(x(t))$ to its optimal value can be accelerated to an arbitrary convergence rate $\mathcal{O}(1/t^p)$ on Riemannian manifolds, thereby generalizing the results of \cite{WiWiJo16} to the Riemannian setting.
 This is achieved by considering a family of time-dependent Bregman Lagrangian and Hamiltonian systems on Riemannian manifolds.
-This also provides a variational framework for accelerated optimization on Riemannian manifolds, generalizing the variational formulation introduced in \cite{WiWiJo16} of accelerated optimization on normed vector spaces.
+This also provides a variational framework for accelerated optimization on Riemannian manifolds, generalizing the normed vector space variational formulation of accelerated optimization introduced in \cite{WiWiJo16}.
 We will then illustrate the derived theoretical convergence rates by integrating the Bregman Euler--Lagrange equations using a simple numerical scheme to solve eigenvalue and distance minimization problems on Riemannian manifolds.
-Finally, we will show that the family of Bregman dynamics is closed under time rescaling, and we will draw inspiration from the approach introduced in \cite{duruisseaux2020adaptive} to take advantage of this invariance property via a carefully chosen Poincar\'e transformation that will allow for the integration of higher-order Bregman dynamics while benefiting from the computational efficiency of integrating lower-order Bregman dynamics on Riemannian manifolds.
+Finally, we will show that the family of Bregman dynamics on Riemannian manifolds is closed under time rescaling, and we will draw inspiration from the approach introduced in \cite{duruisseaux2020adaptive} to take advantage of this invariance property via a carefully chosen Poincar\'e transformation that will allow for the integration of higher-order Bregman dynamics while benefiting from the computational efficiency of integrating lower-order Bregman dynamics on Riemannian manifolds.